 Science - this terms topic are 'Materials' and 'Animals including humans'.

-Term 4 - Traditional tales and Captivating Castles - What are the key features of a traditional tale?
+Term 4 - Once upon a time...(traditional tales) - What are the key features of a traditional tale?

-Our Topic for term 4 is ‘Traditional tales and Charming Castles’.
+Our Topic for term 4 is ‘Once upon a time’.
 This topic will run throughout our English lessons with a focus on traditional tales including Little Red Riding Hood and The Three Billy Goats Gruff.
 We will also be talking about the physical and human features and linking this to the castle grounds and we plan to go on an exciting educational visit to Leeds Castle so that the children can see a castle in real life.

 English - Recounts, retelling, information text and letter writing